OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ## Variants
 * variants
-  * luring the ask down
-    * find aggressive ask side
-    * buy a few items
-    * continually 0.01 ISK sellers to draw ask price down
+  * relisting
-    * buy out sellers and place ask
+    * buy out all current sellers
+    * re-list well above the last best ask to attempt to profit
+    * probably ideal for an unbalanced side (e.g. mostly buyers) as long as there is not too much competition
-  * Example 18 - finding competitive ask candidates
+  * Example 18 - relisting
   * cyclical market making
     * look for ask cycles, buy at low end of cycle and resell
     * OR: look for bid cycles, bid at low end of cycle and resell